Freija/freija.github.io/_projects/2017-10-21_birdometer.md

 <div id='Preprocessing'/>
 ### Image preprocessing
 The images are 720x480 pixels RGB, this means that the maximum number of features is 1036800.
-The current pre-processing reduces this to 2592 by reducing the number of pixels but keeping the RGB information.
+The current pre-processing reduces this to 10368 by reducing the number of pixels but keeping the RGB information.
+The reduction factor is a parameter to the image processing code and can therefore easily be changed.
 <p>
 <img src="{{ site.baseurl }}/images/birdometer/preprocessed-example.png" alt="preprocessed" style=" width: 49.5%;"/>
 <img src="{{ site.baseurl }}/images/birdometer/processed-example.png" alt="processed" style=" width: 49.5%;"/>